Ecological Transitions pathway

 INP-IEP double-diploma

-Students who have completed the second year of an INP engineering school enter the Ecological Transitions program through the Sciences Po Grenoble - UGA fourth-year entrance exam.
-At the end of the program, they are awarded the Sciences Po Grenoble - UGA diploma in "Ecological Transitions".
+Students who have completed the second year of an INP engineering school can enter the Ecological Transitions program through the Sciences Po Grenoble - UGA fourth-year entrance exam.
+At the end of the Education program, they are awarded the Sciences Po Grenoble - UGA diploma in "Ecological Transitions".

 For the first year of the Ecological Transitions program, they are in a double curriculum at Sciences Po Grenoble and in their third year of engineering school at Grenoble INP.
 Under an agreement with Grenoble INP, they benefit from reduced tuition at Sciences Po Grenoble - UGA.